VNSG-1462-02 - Clinical LPN-LVN Training

 Students who fail a nursing course may repeat it once.
 Students must receive a satisfactory (S) in clinical and achieve a 75 course grade in the mandatory co-requisite course to progress in the program.
 Students who fail VNSG 1509 Nursing in Health and Illness II and/or VNSG 1334 Pediatric Nursing and repeat the Course(s) may also be required to repeat the clinical co-requisite course.
 All courses listed in a given semester of the program must be completed prior to progressing to the next semester.
 Each didactic and co-requisite clinical course, as listed for each semester, is a prerequisite for the nursing courses listed in the subsequent semester(s), and must be satisfactorily completed prior to graduating from the nursing program.

 Case Study packet and Objectives for specialty areas may be found in the clinical notebook.
 Case studies and written assignments are to be turned in as determined by instructor.
+You are required to alternate disorders for each case study, no disorder may be repeated.
 Assignments will be given to and graded by the instructor to whom the student is assigned on due date.

-Requirements for Level II clinical are: Two (2) Medical-Surgical case studies, ED and PACU objectives, Pedi PrepU assignments, Clinical portfolio grade, Community assignments and the medication competency test.
+Requirements for Level II clinical are: a Medical-Surgical case study, ED and PACU objectives, Pedi PrepU assignments, Clinical portfolio grade, Community assignments and the medication competency test.

 Rubrics will be utilized by the instructor for grading the case studies and objectives.
 Any section of the case study rubric that the student receives a ‘0’ (zero) in must be corrected for the student to receive the assigned grade.
 Corrections must be completed within one week of receiving the case study from the instructor.
 If the case study is not returned in one week with corrections, a ‘0’ (zero) will be given for the case study.
 If a student scores less than 75 on a case study, the student should meet with the faculty to determine strategies to improve performance on subsequent case studies.